nemo.foo

 Why Jagex Is Stuck

+They tried.
 In May 2018, Jagex told RuneLite to shut down.
 Not “remove these features.”
 Shut down entirely.
-When Adam, the developer, asked what specifically violated their terms so he could fix it, Jagex wouldn’t say.
-The demand was: close by the end of the week.
+The community erupted.
+Jagex backed down.

 That moment forced a choice: client control or player retention.
 They chose openness.
 Botting became harder to fight as a direct result.

 Update (January 28, 2026): The legacy Java client had been deprecated for years.
-Jagex’s reasoning for finally retiring it: “the vast majority of users are botting.”
+Jagex’s reasoning for retiring it: “the vast majority of users are botting.”
 When the switch flipped, tens of thousands of accounts vanished from the player count overnight.
-This proves Jagex can still act decisively—but notice what they could act on: a client they control.
+Jagex can act decisively on clients they control.
 RuneLite and HDOS remain untouched.
 I’m tracking RuneLite adoption to see if those bots migrate.

 Ban third-party clients.
 Close the vulnerability, lose a huge chunk of players.
 RuneLite isn’t optional for most of the community anymore.

 Keep the status quo.
 Third-party clients stay legal.
 Botting stays viable.
-The cat-and-mouse continues indefinitely.
+Cat-and-mouse continues indefinitely.

 There’s a world where plugins exist and botting becomes meaningfully harder.
 It just can’t be built on third-party clients.